|

 An alto saxophone player, Cannonball Adderley was inevitably influenced influenced

 by post-war giants Charlie Parker and Benny Carter.
-By the mid-50's, he was a moonlighting from his job as a
+By the mid-50's, he was moonlighting from his job as a

-virtuoso Nat Adderley, in their native Florida.
+high school band director in a group with his brother, Nat, in their native Florida.
 While visiting New York, he and Nat sat

 in with Oscar Pettiford and were subsequently signed to Savoy Records.
 Before long, Miles Davis tapped Cannonball to play alongside John Coltrane in that immortal